MattSaeeda/Perligo/README.md

 Voting Fort replenishes every day.

 # Now after all of this, how much do I earn from my review?
-This greatly depend on your Revpower, Fort and Fama.
+This greatly depend on your Fort and Fama.
 Also it depends on number of upvotes and comments you get and from who you get them.
 Overall activity in the community has a significant affect on your reward too since you get your reward from the reward pool.